Include RawEventHeader as art product

 - I ran a test in which one of the fragments in an event had its 'missing data' flag set to true.
 This didn't get reflected in the RawEvent Complete? flag (which still showed "1").
 This could be because RawEvent::Complete? is intended for a different purpose, or because we haven't yet added the code to properly set the RawEvent::Complete? flag when a fragment has some missing data.
 Do you know whether either of these might be true?

-#3 Updated by Eric Flumerfelt 10 months ago
+#3 Updated by Eric Flumerfelt about 1 year ago

 1. Looks like a merge issue, develop only has it once

 2. That looks to be correct.
 However, this is a change that would either have to be made in artdaq_core (in RawEvent.cc), or by adding a full member-wise dump in EventDump_module (and remembering anywhere else that we print out the RawEvent that the fragments_ vector may be empty).